grantjenks/python-sortedcontainers/docs/pycon-2016-talk.rst

 scenarios.

 I’ll end with a quote from `Mark Summerfield`_.
-Mark and a couple other authors have actually deprecated their modules in favor of `SortedContainers`_.
+Mark and a couple other authors have actually deprecated their modules in favor of `Sorted Containers`_.
 Mark
 says: “Python’s ‘batteries included’ standard library seems to have a battery missing.
 And the argument that ‘we never had it before’ has worn thin.
 It is time that Python offered a full range of collection classes out of the box,